SYSTEMS-OPERATOR/SUPER-POLE-POSITION/README.md

 ```

 Use `GET /scores` to list results and `POST /scores` to submit new scores.
+Set `--player AAA` when racing to record your initials.

 To clear your local high-score table run: